 2018 was an outstanding year for horror fiction.
 To whittle the books I’d read down to a Top 10 was incredibly difficult, but I knew I’d read THE best book of 2018 once I’d snapped Creature by Hunter Shea shut for the final time.
 There are not many books that stick with me long after I’ve finished them.
-Creature is still resonating with me 5 months later.
+Creature is still resonating with me three years later.

 Creature is quite simply brilliant!
 It put me through the wringer, the final third of the book ramps things up to unbearable levels of emotional (and horrific) tension.
 It’s not very often I finish a horror novel with tears in my eyes, this book connected with me in a way no other has.
 It’s a beautiful horror story that will stay with you long after you snap the book shut.

 You can read my full review for Creature here

 I reached out to Hunter to see if he would be prepared to write Kendall Reviews a guest post.
 I was looking for something to celebrate Creature not only being my favourite book of the year, but for featuring on many ‘Best Of’ lists by bloggers and reviewers I respect.
 What Hunter sent through far exceeded my expectations and I can’t thank him enough.

 Writing is therapy.
 You’ll hear those three words spoken often, but I’m living proof that it truly is and it keeps you off the clock tower.

 As most people know, Creature is a very personal book for me.
 The struggles my wife and I have faced and are currently muddling through are the inspiration for Kate and Andrew and their not-so-happy story.
 We went to a cabin in Maine to heal when she was at a breaking point in her illness, so naturally, that’s where they went.
 Luckily, we didn’t encounter any bloodthirsty beasts in the woods, but by God, were we grappling with some pretty ferocious monsters of our own.

 They were all there, gnawing away at us like hungry jackals.